TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-selfmanaged/get-started.md

 ## Introduction

-this page takes you through getting started with your first Custom Go Plugin.
+this page takes you through getting started with your first Custom Plugin.

-* Run
-* Test
-* Deploy
-* Automate

 At the end of this process you will have a Tyk environment running locally and a simple Go plugin executing on each API request.

+Go plugins are the recommended type and suitable for virtually most use cases.
 ## Prerequisites

 * docker & docker-compose
-* A Tyk license.
+* A Tyk license (if deploying Self-Managed Tyk)
-* Golang
 * Make

-The Open Source Gateway is of course capable of running Go plugins, but the specific get started repo we're using in this page is based on licensed Tyk.
-You can self-service a 2-week trial license from our website.

 This tutorial will take between 15-20 minutes.